 One of the many benefits that draw many freelancers to sign up for coworking spaces is because they have access to conference rooms where you can brainstorm, hold meetings or even get some quiet time to concentrate.
 It can be frustrating when people stay in the room belong their allotted time, as this stops others who have paid for that space from using it.

 If you are using a shared space, try to keep to your booked time to avoid tensions with the other workers sharing the office.
-Likewise, try to avoid booking conference rooms “just in case” you might need them and be sure to cancel your room booking if the meeting it canceled.
+Likewise, try to avoid booking conference rooms “just in case” you might need them, and be sure to cancel your room booking if the meeting is canceled.
 This stops the room from lingering empty when someone else could have used it.

 At Capital Workspaces we have friendly and helpful staff on-site during normal business hours from Monday – Friday.
 If you purchase a coworking membership with 24/7 access or rent a private office, there may be some times where you are in the space without staff.
 We are always sure to show members where things are stored and how to add guests to WiFi or access the printer, but don’t be afraid to ask so that you know when the time comes.